 Sumitomo Corporation introduced the teleworking system in November 2018 as a part of its workstyle reforms and has focused efforts on new work styles.
 These efforts have been recognized, and the Ministry of Internal Affairs and Communications (MIC) selected Sumitomo Corporation for inclusion in the Top Hundred Telework Pioneers for FY2019.
 Through Top Hundred Telework Pioneers, MIC recognizes companies and organizations with sufficient achievements that are advancing the introduction and utilization of telecommuting.
 In 2019, we implemented an initiative entitled Work Style Transformation 2019 with the aim of further promoting new work styles that make use of new systems.
-Our efforts in including continuously informing personnel about teleworking by sharing officers' accounts of their experience of teleworking via internal newsletters and videos and companywide implementation of teleworking were highly evaluated, and we received the Award for Excellence as the most outstanding company in fiscal 2020 in the Minister of Health, Labour and Welfare's awards for enterprises that promote telework (Kagayaku Telework Award).
+Our efforts in including continuously informing personnel about teleworking by sharing officers' accounts of their experience of teleworking wie highly evaluated, and we received the Award for Excellence as the most outstanding company in fiscal 2020 in the Minister of Health, Labour and Welfare's awards for enterprises that promote telework (Kagayaku Telework Award).